West Virginia Is Building Its Next Energy Chapter.

 📍 Pittsburgh, PA / WV operations

-The largest US natural gas producer operates extensively in West Virginia's shale fields, employing field technicians, pipeline operators, and wellsite engineers across the Appalachian region.
+The largest US natural gas producer, EQT operates extensively in West Virginia's shale fields — the company's Appalachian roots trace back over 130 years.
+EQT employs field technicians, pipeline operators, and wellsite engineers across the state and its West Virginia operations form the core of its 20 billion cubic feet per day national production portfolio.

 Arch Resources